A lot or a little?

 Is it any good?

-Fans of surreal films in the style of Bergman and Fellini will be pleased with this version of ALICE IN WONDERLAND.
+Fans of surreal films in the style of Bergman and Fellini will be pleased with this version of Lewis Carroll's story.
 Viewers looking for a costumed fantasy where Alice is more concerned with "Where am I?" than "Who am I?" will be disappointed.
 Great British actors, like John Gielgud, Peter Sellers, and Sir Michael Redgrave try to guide Alice on her journey of self-discovery, but Alice herself is aloof, gloomy, and detached.
 She rarely looks at the characters when she speaks, and is often thinking in whispers about how truly stupid everyone is and how "boring" everything is.
-Though this movie is a fascinating interpretation -- and a nice example of 1960s experimentation -- young viewers are apt to be as bored with this story as Alice is.
+Though Alice in Wonderland is a fascinating interpretation -- and a nice example of 1960s experimentation -- young viewers are apt to be as bored with this story as Alice is.

-Families can talk about the Alice in this version of Lewis Carrol's story.
+Families can talk about the Alice in this version of Lewis Carrol's story Alice in Wonderland.
 She's more withdrawn and detached than other versions of the tale.
 Why do you think she's portrayed this way?

 Compare this version of the story with others.
 Which interpretation do you prefer?
 Why?
 Why do you think this story has been intepreted in so many ways?